kazuo-abduch/cryptocurrency/README.md

 # CryptoCurrency

-This is a project for consulting usd prices of cryptocurrencies live, or on a specific date using Vue.js and Tailwindcss.
+This is a project for consulting usd prices of cryptocurrencies in real time, or on a specific date using Vue.js and Tailwindcss.

 ## Setup